Skip to content

 auto routing (issue #583, Phase 1.5e-δ)

 Setting stock_provider / fx_provider to auto makes alpha-forge classify each symbol into an asset type and pick the provider through the new auto_routing table.
-Useful when a single forge data fetch <SYM> should choose different providers depending on the symbol.
+Useful when a single alpha-forge data fetch <SYM> should choose different providers depending on the symbol.

 data: